opendocsg/opendoc-supreme-court-judgements/2019_SGHC_66/report.md

 #### The defendant’s case

 33     The defendant made an oral application under O 14 r 12 of the ROC for the court to determine the natural and ordinary meaning of the offending words in the Article and Post.
 The defendant submitted that _Basil Anthony Herman v Premier Security Co-operative Ltd and others_ (“_Basil Anthony Herman_”) allows for such a determination as no triable defences are raised.
-Indeed, determination of meaning at this stage would allow for a more effective determination of the application to strike out the plaintiff’s claim.[\[note: 17\]](#Ftn_17)
+Indeed, determination of meaning at this stage would allow for a more effective determination of the application to strike out the plaintiff’s claim.[^17]

 34     Regarding the striking out of the plaintiff’s cause of action, the defendant argued that O 18 rr 19(1)(_b_), 19(1)(_c_) and 19(1)(_d_) are engaged.

 35     First, the plaintiff’s claim should be struck out as it is an abuse of the process of the court.
 As the meaning of the offending words is less than what was pleaded by the plaintiff and the plaintiff’s reputation did not require vindication, the plaintiff’s case is not a “real and substantial tort”.
-The disproportionate costs involved justify striking out.[\[note: 18\]](#Ftn_18) The defendant’s argument was structured as follows:
+The disproportionate costs involved justify striking out.[^18] The defendant’s argument was structured as follows:

 (a)     The principles in _Jameel (Yousef) v Dow Jones & Co Inc_ (“_Jameel_”) apply to the present case.
 In _Yan Jun v Attorney-General_ (“_Yan Jun_”), the Court of Appeal noted that _Jameel_ contained general principles that were applicable in the Singapore context, despite differences in English and Singaporean civil procedural rules.
-The High Court had correctly struck out the plaintiff’s case as an abuse of process given that the appellant’s claim in defamation “did not disclose a real and substantial tort”: at \[120\].[\[note: 19\]](#Ftn_19)
+The High Court had correctly struck out the plaintiff’s case as an abuse of process given that the appellant’s claim in defamation “did not disclose a real and substantial tort”: at \[120\].[^19]

 (b)     The meaning of the offending words in the Article and Post do not go so far as to suggest that the plaintiff was guilty of criminal conduct or of complicit in criminal activity.
-The vindication of the plaintiff’s reputation required on the defendant’s submitted meaning is less than that under the plaintiff’s claimed meaning, and the substance of the tort is diminished.[\[note: 20\]](#Ftn_20)
+The vindication of the plaintiff’s reputation required on the defendant’s submitted meaning is less than that under the plaintiff’s claimed meaning, and the substance of the tort is diminished.[^20]

 (c)     Publication was minimal.
-The Post was online for a short time and did not feature prominently on the defendant’s Facebook Timeline.[\[note: 21\]](#Ftn_21)
+The Post was online for a short time and did not feature prominently on the defendant’s Facebook Timeline.[^21]

 (d)     By 8 November 2018, various Government representatives had responded to the Post and Article, calling it false.
-Readers of the offending words would have known the words to be false and defamatory, and no damage would have been caused to the plaintiff’s reputation.[\[note: 22\]](#Ftn_22)
+Readers of the offending words would have known the words to be false and defamatory, and no damage would have been caused to the plaintiff’s reputation.[^22]

 (e)     The costs of the case are projected to be in the range of $300,000 to $400,000.
-These costs are disproportionate where publication was limited and where no actual damage accrued.[\[note: 23\]](#Ftn_23)
+These costs are disproportionate where publication was limited and where no actual damage accrued.[^23]

-36     In support of the above, or in the alternative, the plaintiff’s claim should be struck out as it was brought for impermissible collateral advantages:[\[note: 24\]](#Ftn_24)
+36     In support of the above, or in the alternative, the plaintiff’s claim should be struck out as it was brought for impermissible collateral advantages:[^24]

 (a)     to preserve public confidence in the Singapore Government, and not to vindicate the plaintiff’s reputation; and

 (b)     to target the defendant, who is an outspoken critic of the Singapore Government – the claim was brought to send the message that criticism or adverse debate about the plaintiff and the Singapore Government will be retaliated against, first through the use of state machinery and then through the use of libel laws.

 37     Finally, the defendant submitted that the plaintiff’s plea of malice should be struck out as it was not pleaded sufficiently.
-The plaintiff had pleaded that the defendant was malicious in making the Post and sharing the Article.[\[note: 25\]](#Ftn_25) However, this is insufficient to establish bad faith on the defendant’s part.[\[note: 26\]](#Ftn_26)
+The plaintiff had pleaded that the defendant was malicious in making the Post and sharing the Article.[^25] However, this is insufficient to establish bad faith on the defendant’s part.[^26]

 #### The plaintiff’s case